Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 • Security Printing: Includes options like UV ink or microtext to prevent counterfeiting and protect against forgery.

-• Eco-Friendly Material: Made from biodegradable or recyclable paper, reducing plastic use and supporting greener packaging goals.
+• Eco-Friendly Material Compatibility: Made from biodegradable or recyclable paper, reducing plastic use and supporting greener packaging goals.

-Paper security labels are especially suitable for dry goods, retail packaging, and brands focused on eco-conscious practices.
+Destructible paper security labels are especially suitable for dry goods, retail packaging, and brands focused on eco-conscious practices.

 They work well with recyclable materials, pair easily with sustainable packaging, and provide reliable tamper evidence without relying on plastic.
 This makes them a smart choice for many applications, without compromising on trust or sustainability.

-Plastic Security Labels – Features and Benefits
+PET VOID Plastic Labels – Features and Benefits

 red and blue security label